abenkhadra/bcov/README.md

 Also, a coverage summary is reported for each function.

 For a given function, it is possible to selectively dump various program graphs like the CFG and superblock dominator graph.
 For example, consider function `S_search_const` in `perl`,

 ```shell script
 bcov -m dump -f "S_search_const" -i ./perl
 ```

+This command will dump the following files:

+   - func_421d90.cfg.dot.
+The CFG of the function.
+   - func_421d90.rev.cfg.dot.
+Similar to the CFG but with all edges reversed.
+   - func_421d90.pre.dom.dot.
+Predominator tree.
+   - func_421d90.post.dom.dot.
+Postdominator tree.
+   - func_421d90.sb.dom.dot.
+Superblock dominator graph.

 Graphs are dumped in the standard DOT format and can be viewed using a dot viewer like `xdot`.
 Please refer to this [blog post][link-post2] for additional details.